 TGm editor: please insert the following paragraph after the paragraph starting with “When the Channel Usage element in a received Probe Request or Channel Usage Request frame”:

-When the Channel Usage element in a received Probe Request or Channel Usage Request frame includes one or more Operating Class/Channel Pair fields, the Operating Class/Channel Pair field(s) indicate(s) the requested non-AP STA operating class/channels for the usage mode indicated in the frame.
+When the Channel Usage element in a received Probe Request or Channel Usage Request frame includes one or more Operating Class/Channel Pair fields, the Operating Class/Channel Pair field(s) indicate(s) the requested non-AP STA operating class/channels for the usage mode indicated in the frame. (#4006) If the Usage Mode field in the Channel Usage element carries a value that is unknown to the AP, the AP may send in the Probe Response or Channel Usage Response frame a Channel Usage element without a Channel Entry field and with a Usage Mode field value indicating Unknown request, to inform the client that the AP does not support the usage mode indicated in the request.
+Usage mode 255 (Unknown request) shall not be used in a Probe Request or in a Channel Usage Request frame or in a Channel Usage Response frame that is sent in response to a Channel Usage Request frame which includes a Channel Usage element with usage modes 0 to 3.

 TWT element